 Choose the specific personality traits and attributes that represent your brand personality based on the steps above.

-Choose attributes that fit your brand essence, are relevant to your target audience, and set your brand apart.
-Remember, the unique blend of personality traits often makes a brand original.
+Select attributes that reflect your brand essence, resonate with your audience and distinguish your brand.
+Remember that it’s often the unique blend of personality traits that makes a brand original.

 A brand personality slider can help you with this step, as can the 12 Archetypes and Jennifer Aaker’s 5 Dimensions of Brand Personality.